What’s So Sexy About Belly Buttons?

 Academic journals examining the psychological and sexual attributes of the human navel are almost nonexistent.
 Fortunately, Wikipedia’s extensive, and even scholarly, coverage of the subject deftly fills this gap.
 In discussing the diverse aspects of the navel—biologically, erotically, historically, socially, culturally, and even spiritually, this encyclopedic Web tool includes well over 500 references.

 In my attempts to verify the multifaceted contents in Wikipedia’s entries on what we’re all born with, I checked many of the sources it cites.
-I found its capsule summaries commendably accurate (not to mention it includes a bountiful array of images that most men would find arousing—Cowboy cheerleaders, anyone?).
-In any case, rather than weighing down this piece with notes for each post, article, or book Wikipedia references, I’ll simply allow the reader who’d like to delve deeper into this topic to consult this voluminous compilation directly.
-Readers can assume that unless I’m citing a source other than Wikipedia, the material here has been adapted from that vast “almanac” of facts.
+I found its capsule summaries commendably accurate.
+(Readers can assume that unless I’m citing a source other than Wikipedia, the material here has been adapted from that vast “almanac” of facts.)

-To begin with a brief definition: The navel—recognized, clinically, as the umbilicus and, colloquially, as the belly button or tummy button—is a hollowed or, much less commonly, raised area on the abdomen at the attachment site of the umbilical cord.
-To employ the vernacular, the so-called “innees” (hollowed variety) represent about 90% of humans; the “outies” (raised) a mere 10%.
+The navel—recognized, clinically, as the umbilicus and, colloquially, as the belly button or tummy button—is a hollowed or, much less commonly, raised area on the abdomen at the attachment site of the umbilical cord.
+To employ the vernacular, the so-called “innees” (hollowed variety) represent about 90 percent of us; the “outies” (raised) at 10 percent.
 Located at the center of the body, it can also be seen, literally and symbolically, as the center of, or central to, the biological basis of life—or the very giving of life.
-(And having recently published a piece on what lies at the center of our face, the present post represents a rather curious complement to my earlier one on noses.)

 Evolutionary psychologists believe that all men are instinctively attracted to body orifices, and even though the belly button is not exactly an orifice [despite its collecting lint!], it is still an object of desire.
 Because of the visual similarity between the belly button and female sexual organs, psychologist Dr. Elmar Basse explained for German Bild that the navel is a “small vagina,” which makes it hard to resist for men.